 A relatively demanding tour, which is a shorter version our week-long bestseller “Hiking trek in the Pirin and Rila mountains”.
-Unlike the latter, which runs on scheduled departure dates with groups comprising international clientele, this tour is meant to go as a private trek and as such it can start on any date to suit your travel plans (between mid-June and the end of October).
 There are trails in the below itinerary, passing over stone rivers, so previous hiking experience in similar conditions would be good.

 You walk every day with just a daypack.
 The rest/unnecessary luggage either remains inside the transfer vehicle, or in your accommodation.